 Relevant daily pay

-Relevant daily pay means paying an employee what they would have earned if they were at work on the day.
-This also:
+Relevant daily pay (‘RDP’) means paying an employee what they would have earned if they were at work on the day.

-- includes payments such as commission and bonuses if the employee would have received them on the day
+- payments such as regular (taxable) allowances, commission and bonuses if the employee would have received them on the relevant day

-- includes overtime, if the employee would have received it on the day
+- overtime payments, if the employee would have received them on the relevant day

-- includes the cash value of board or lodgings if this has been provided by the employer, but
+- the cash value of board or lodgings if this has been provided by the employer.

-- excludes any employer contribution payment into an employee superannuation fund.
+- employer contribution payments into an employee superannuation fund

-Employment agreements can have a special rate of relevant daily pay for calculating payment for a public holiday, an alternative holiday, sick leave or bereavement leave, but only if the rate is the same as, or more than, the rate worked out above.
+Employment agreements can have a special rate of RDP for calculating payment for (any or all of) public holidays, alternative holidays, sick leave or bereavement leave, but only if the rate is at least the same as RDP.

 Average daily pay